RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 let us focus on the locations where Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
 Let’s start with the first part.

-To do this, we will create a new DataFrame where we focus on the locations where the Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
+To do this, we will create a new **DataFrame** where we focus on the locations where the Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
 Pandas make this really easy with its querying power.

-The statement below produces a series of boolean values.
+The statement below produces a series of **boolean values**.
 These boolean values are used to index the data frame, and only the rows corresponding to True values are returned in the result.

 .. code:: python3

    (wd.protecting_minority_investors_score < 50).head(20)

 .. parsed-literal::